 At the outset there is a strong emphasis on the sciences such as biology, chemistry and physics to provide you with a good basis for the following years.
 In years 2 and 3 you will study specialist modules in food chemistry, processing, microbiology and quality management.
 You will also study modules in business, marketing and regulation giving you skills and knowledge to work in many sectors of the food industry.

 A twelve week industrial placement in the food industry occurs in the third year of the course.
 This is supported by our food industry partners and is seen as critical to the overall learning experience and development of the students.
-The industrial placement will be organised by WIT staff and monitored by both the employer and WIT staff, with the student keeping a reflective work log.
+The industrial placement will be organised by SETU Waterford staff and monitored by both the employer and SETU Waterford staff, with the student keeping a reflective work log.
 Work placement can be organised for Ireland or abroad.

 The Industrial Placement will allow learners to apply and develop their skills in the food industry.
 The placement is designed to meet the needs of industry whilst providing the student with a broader skills-base.
 It is envisaged that the practical element of employment will complement the course content and help develop skills that are essential in today’s work environment.